Learn About ADHD / ADD Symptoms and Treatment

 ADHD is not just a disorder of childhood.
 Symptoms begin in childhood and can continue through adolescence, the teen years, and into adulthood.
-Adults with ADHD experience symptoms such as impulsiveness, trouble focusing or completing tasks, anxiety, depression, and restlessness.
+People with adult ADHD experience symptoms such as impulsiveness, trouble focusing or completing tasks, anxiety, depression, and restlessness.

 Do I have Adult ADHD?

 All of us struggle occasionally with concentration and restlessness.
-ADHD, however, is differentiated by a persistent and ongoing pattern of inattention or impulsivity that interferes with everyday life.
+Adult ADHD, however, is differentiated by a persistent and ongoing pattern of inattention or impulsivity that interferes with everyday life.
 Some people with ADHD mainly have symptoms of inattention.
 Others mostly have symptoms of hyperactivity-impulsivity.
 Some people have both types of symptoms.

 ADHD is not just a childhood disorder.
 Finding it hard to pay attention, needing to constantly move, or demonstrating impulsive behaviors may be signs of ADHD.
 ADD and ADHD are treatable with the proper care.